dmbarbour/glas/docs/GlasProg.md

 * `(%assoc R1 R2 RegOps)` - this binds an implicit environment of registers named by an ordered pair of registers `(R1, R2)`.
 The primary use case is abstract data environments: an API can use per-client space between client-provided registers and hidden API registers.

 Metaprogramming:
 * `(%macro Builder)` - Builder must have type `Env -> Program`.
-The Program must be 0--1 arity, returns an an AST on the data stack, and deterministic up to Env (per `%an.det`).
+The Program must be 0--1 arity, returns an an AST on the data stack, and deterministic up to Env (as `%an.det`).
 The Env provides compile-time effects such as loading files.
-The returned AST is evaluated in an empty environment, then further linking belongs to the macro context.
+The returned AST is evaluated in an empty environment.
+Further linking is handled by the macro context.
-* `(%eval Adapter)` - pops an AST representation from the data stack, evaluates in an empty environment (implicit `t:({ "" => NULL }, AST)` scope), then passes the result to Adapter of type `AST -> Program`.
+* `(%eval Adapter)` - pops an AST representation from the data stack, evaluates in an empty environment, then passes the result to Adapter of type `AST -> Program`.
 The resulting program may be verified, instrumented, and optimized in context, then is run.
 In most cases, the AST argument must be static, i.e. `%an.eval.static` is default for glas systems.
 * *Note:* These primitives enable Programs to participate in metaprogramming.
 However, we can also support a lot of metaprogramming purely in the namespace layer without involving the Program type.

 ## Annotations